 The model is boasted for hygienic emptying with an innovative dust separation system that allows to empty coarse soiling and fine dust separately without unsettling the dust.
 In addition, the dust container can be removed with a simple motion – pull the dust container upwards and press the release button to empty the contents from the bottom into the waste bin.
 Emptying is particularly hygienic as no direct contact is made with the dust, according to Miele.
 You’ll find an integrated three-piece accessory set included for a variety of cleaning tasks.

-Other features include a Power Pro System boasted for a combination of an efficient motor and DustPro nozzle to help deliver efficient results.
-The DustPro nozzle is stated to ensure the vacuum has a quiet operation without compromising on performance.
-It comes with three tools in total – brush, crevice nozzle and upholstery tool – and has a lightweight design for moveability with a total weight of 4.46kg.
+Other features include 155km suction speed, 1.6L dust bin, easy roll wheels and a turbo nozzle to deliver efficient results.
+It comes with three tools in total – brush, crevice nozzle and upholstery tool – and has a lightweight design for moveability with a total weight of 5.9kg.

 Along with Vax HEPA Filter upright vacuums, the brand’s barrel options are also equipped with the same filtration.
-The Vax VX54 Dynamo model (pictured) features a 6m cord, Cyclonic Technology and 1600W of power.
-It weighs 8.2kg but is equipped with wheels for easy movability.
+The Vax VX71 Power 6 model (pictured) features an 7m cord, Cyclonic Technology and 2000W of power.
+It weighs 5.5kg and is equipped with wheels for easy movability.

-As another option, you might also like to consider Vax VX72 Power 7 Pet Barrel vacuum ($249RRP).
+As another option, you might also like to consider Vax VX74 Pet Pro Barrel vacuum ($229RRP).
 It’s equipped with an antibacterial HEPA filter stated to reduce the growth of bacteria and the presence of allergens and pet-related odours.
 You’ll also find a turbo brush for picking up pet hair from all kinds of surfaces, including stairs, upholstery and car seats.
-It’s slightly lighter than the VX54, coming in at 5.9kg and boasts an 8m cord length with 2400W of power.
+It’s slightly heavier than the VX54, coming in at 6.3kg, boasts an 8m cord length with 2400W of power and a 4L dustbin capacity.

 Should I buy a vacuum with a HEPA filter?